Johan Gomez: Personal life

 Gómez is of Mexican descent.
 He is the older brother of Jonathan Gómez who plays for Real Sociedad B in the Segunda División.
 He began his soccer career at the age of 7, joining local Dallas club Solar.
 At the age of 12, Gomez moved on to the FC Dallas Academy, where he played until he turned 18, racking up over 200 goals throughout his FC Dallas youth career.

+Career

+On July 8, 2021, Gómez signed with 3.
+Liga side FSV Zwickau.

+On June 13, 2023, Gómez moved to 2.
+Bundesliga side Eintracht Braunschweig on a two-years contract.

+International career

+Having previously represented the United States at the under-20 level, Gomez was called up to the United States under-23 national team on October 8, 2023, ahead of friendlies against Mexico and Japan.